 So why is high tear strength important?
 There are several reasons.
 Find out more below!

-One good reason to choose an underlayment with high tear strength is because it makes installation easier and there is less wasted material once the job is done.
-Traditional felt has a habit of tearing around fasteners as it’s being installed, but synthetic products are tough enough to stand up to screws and nails with less tearing.
+One good reason to choose an underlayment with high tear strength?
+It makes installation easier—and there is less wasted material once the job is done.
+If you’ve ever used traditional felt, you’ve probably discovered that it has a habit of tearing around fasteners as it’s being installed.
+You need to be careful with it—and if the tears are large enough, it can compromise the purpose of the felt, which is to help protect the roof deck from moisture.
+Synthetic products don’t come with these headaches.
+They’re tough enough to stand up to screws, nails, and staples without tearing.

 Tearing around fasteners isn’t the only installation-related damage to worry about.
 When working with roofing felt, contractors need to be careful about walking on it.
 Step wrong or slip a little, and the felt could tear.
-With synthetic underlayment, not only does the high tear strength prevent this type of damage, but skid resistant surfaces also help to prevent it in the first place.
+With synthetic underlayment, not only does the high tear strength prevent this type of damage, but skid-resistant surfaces also help prevent slips that lead to tears in the first place.

 Curious to see how Epilay products compare to 15 and 30-pound roofing felt where tear strength is concerned?
 Then check out the video below where we demonstrate the difference!